liflab/beepbeep-3-book/pre-markdown/basic/README.md

 Basic Concepts
 ==============

 In this chapter, you will learn about the the fundamental principles for using BeepBeep through simple examples.
+In particular, you'll be shown the basic usage of two types of objects: processors and functions.

 ## Processors